haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

      - base64-bytestring-1.2.1.0 (lib)  --enable-profiling (requires build)
      - cryptohash-sha256-0.11.102.1 (lib)  --enable-profiling (requires build)
      ...

-There's no need to pass profiling flags like ``--enable-profiling`` to the build or run commands manually this time (as seen in the build log), because these settings are now determined via the ``cabal.project`` file.

 You should now find more information in the profiling report ``my-app.prof`` to analyze.
 More information on how to configure Cabal options can be found in the